LPF-Defense: 3D Adversarial Defense based on Frequency Analysis: Experimental Results

-This part analyzes the effect of adversarial attacks on frequency components by $\mathrm{Dis}_{\mathrm{Coef}}$ function that was introduced in Section \ref{Proposed:Frequency-Based Analysis attacks}.
-The distribution of perturbations point shifting (Shift-L2) \cite{xiang2019generating}, the point adding (Add-CD) \cite{xiang2019generating}, and the point dropping (Drop-100) \cite{zheng2019pointcloud} in the frequency domain is visualized in Figure \ref{fig:coefficient_Freq_attacks}.
+This part analyzes the effect of adversarial attacks on frequency components by the $\mathrm{Dis}_{\mathrm{c}}$ function that was introduced in Section \ref{Proposed:Frequency-Based Analysis attacks}.
+The distribution of perturbations (point shifting (Shift-L2) \cite{xiang2019generating}, the point adding (Add-CD) \cite{xiang2019generating}, and the point dropping (Drop-100) \cite{zheng2019pointcloud}) in the frequency domain is visualized in Fig \ref{Fig4}.
 The top vertex of the triangle shows the coefficient of low-frequency components, and as it moves down, the coefficient of high-frequency components are displayed.
-Based on the results, most of the adversarial perturbation is found in the mid- and high-frequency components of attacks.
-In other words, adversarial attacks deceive the model by modifying high-frequency components.
-According to Figure \ref{fig:coefficient_Freq_attacks}, the frequency components in the 20 rows above the triangle change slightly and most of changes happen below that.
-This is seen in almost every three adversarial attacks.
-This analysis can improve the learning phase of models.
-Once the model has also learned the low-frequency version of an object, the probability of changing the model's decision is diminished by such perturbations.
+Based on the results, most of the adversarial perturbations are found in the mid- and high-frequency components of attacks.
+In other words, adversarial attacks mostly deceive the model by modifying high-frequency components.
+According to Fig \ref{Fig4}, the frequency components in the 20 rows above the triangle ($S=20$) change slightly and most of changes happen below that.
+This has happened in almost every three adversarial attacks.
+An approximate cut-off frequency range, $S=20$, is now available for finding low-frequency versions.